vesk4000/bm/_posts/2016-06-12-Will Bitcoin Block Reward Halving Prove an Improvement or an Impediment for Bitcoin.md

 According to him, people and hardware will adjust to the changes circumstances of halved block reward.
 He explains it by comparing it with Donald Trump, and how his acceptability has only increased with time, "For people who don't like Donald Trump, its a huge crisis.
 However, after a few weeks, they calm down.
 Similarly, people will adjust to the bitcoin reward halving too."

-Eric Lombrozo, founder of Ciphrex and member of Bitcoin Core development team, echoed the views of Bobby Lee, when he said:
+Eric Lombrozo, <a href="https://www.weusecoins.com/eric-lombrozo/"> founder of Ciphrex </a> and member of Bitcoin Core development team, echoed the views of Bobby Lee, when he said:

 "We’ve already had a halving in the past.
 It does imply lower short-term miner revenue.
 However, we did not see a significant drop in hashrate when the last halving occured in 2012."